About participating in clinical research

 Many studies are carried out as a double-blind.
 In these trials, the individual doctor does not know what treatment you have been given when you are finished with the trial, but only when all patients are finished.
 The doctor will then enter the treatment you were given in your journal, and you are also told.
 You will also be told of the effects, if this has not already been communicated.
 Prior to the trial, the doctor should already have discussed with you continued treatment after the end of the trial.

-Sources and web pages for more information
+Sources and web pages

 (in Swedish unless otherwise stated)